nautobot/helm-charts/docs/operations/upgrading.md

 redis:
   enabled: true
 ```

+* The `rabbitmq` subchart was removed.
+It must be deployed as a separate installation if used.
+* The `mariadb` subchart was removed.
+If must be deployed as a separate installation if used.
+* The `postgresqlha` subchart was removed.
+If must be deployed as a separate installation if used.

 * The username field is now required in the existing secret if `nautobot.db.existingSecret` is used.
 By default, the `username` and `password` keys are used.
 The following snippets show the sample secret and `values.yaml` settings: